imabadparent/dysnomia/README.md

 names, which also fit pretty well.

 ## License
-This project is licensed under the MIT-0, also known as the MIT-No Attribution license.
+This project is licensed under the MIT license.
 The full license text can be found at [LICENSE](./LICENSE).
-My intention with this is to generally allow anyone to do anything with this library, unencumbered by copyright.
+This license allows you to do whatever you wish with this library, as long as you provide attribution and provide a copy of the MIT license along with any redistribution of this code.

 ## References
 These are other open source discord libraries I have used as a reference